Separable approximations of optimal value functions under a decaying sensitivity assumption: Preliminaries

 \subsection{Problem Formulation}

-As a consequence of the discussion in Section \ref{subsec.NN}, separable approximations of optimal value functions are of interest for the purpose of a curse-of-dimensionality-free computation of an approximate optimal value function.
 We construct such a separable approximation $\Psi$ of an optimal value function $V$ under a decaying sensitivity assumption.
 The main idea is to define functions $\Psi^j$, $j \in [s]$, that model the influence of the substate $x_j$ on the optimal value function $V$.
 To this end, we rely on a decay of sensitivity between the subsystems.
 One way to formulate this assumption is to require that for $x \in \Omega$ and $i,j \in [s]$, $i \neq j$, the sensitivity

 decreases as the distance between nodes $v_i$ and $v_j$ increases.
 This decreasing property then allows us to define functions $\Psi^j$ on certain neighborhoods of $x_j$ in the graph and to neglect the influence of all subsystems outside these neighborhoods.
 Thus, the domain of each $\Psi^j$ is a lower-dimensional subspace of $\Rn$.
 This yields the separable form of our approximation. \\ In the following section, we construct the functions $\Psi^j$ formally and show that they indeed can be used to approximate the optimal value function under a suitable decay assumption.